-Seven influential peers of both Tory and Whig persuasion, who are disillusioned with King James II send a letter in a risky, potentially treasonable request to William Prince of Orange in the Netherlands inviting him to ‘defend the liberties of England’ against James II.
-William, a Protestant is married to James’ daughter, Mary who is also Protestant.
-The ‘Immortal Seven’ who send the letter include Richard, Viscount Lumley, the Baron of Lumley Castle.
-He is influential man who will secure the support of Newcastle for William.
-The letter which is virtually a request to depose the king was also signed by the Earl of Danby; Earl of Shrewsbury; Earl of Devonshire; Bishop of London (Henry Compton); Edward Russell and Henry Syndey.
+Seven influential peers of both Tory and Whig persuasion, disillusioned with James II send a letter in a risky, potentially treasonable request to William Prince of Orange in the Netherlands inviting him to ‘defend the liberties of England’ against James II.
+William, a Protestant is married to James’ daughter, Mary, also Protestant.
+The ‘Immortal Seven’ who send the letter include Richard, Viscount Lumley, Baron of Lumley Castle.
+He is an influential man who secures the support of Newcastle for William.
+The letter is a virtual request to depose the king.

 1689 – KING WILLIAM III & MARY II

 Dutchman William of Orange becomes King of Britain in joint rule with his wife Queen Mary II after the Catholic King James II was ousted in ‘The Glorious Revolution’.
 Queen Mary, the joint ruler is King James’s daughter but staunchly Protestant.
 In Newcastle, a celebratory mob forcefully remove a copper statue of King James II in Sandhill and throw it into the River Tyne.

 1690 – South Shields glass making